 CHOOSING A LENDER:

-I have seen the good, the bad, and the ugly with lenders!
-So many of my past clients have chosen to go with their bank or an online lender only to find out they were working with long distance lenders, have communication breakdowns, high/hidden lender fees, lenders who fail to close on time, and many times cost us the deal.
+We have seen the good, the bad, and the ugly with lenders!
+So many of our past clients have chosen to go with their bank or an online lender only to find out they were working with long distance lenders, have communication breakdowns, high/hidden lender fees, lenders who fail to close on time, and many times cost us the deal.
 Today, lenders can be found through a variety of sources.
 Finding a trusted source for a lender, is important.
 Asks friends and family about their experience with a lender.
 As a real estate agent, we only recommend lenders who we have used successfully.
 While the decision is yours to make, we recommend lenders who have proven themselves competitive and capable.
 We like local lenders who care about their local reputation, and their client.
 We look for lenders whose office is local, they have in-house underwriting, their communication skills are excellent, their loan programs are competitve, their fees are not high or hidden, etc. We love lenders who will answer their cell phone on weekends and in the evening if need be.
 Nothing frustrates us more than lenders with 9am-5pm banking hours with automated call answering.
-The Nashville Duo's preferred lenders are on the side bar to the right (or below on the mobile site version) with links to apply online.
-Feel free to check them out.
+Don't forget to check out our Trusted Lender Partners on the sidebar to the right, or if you are using a mobile device, down below.

 Tip: If you apply with one lender today, then two weeks later you apply with another lender, it will ding your credit each time you apply.
 However, if you apply with a whole bunch of lenders all within a few days to a week, the credit bureau will know you are shopping for a mortgage and it will only touch your credit (slightly) once.